Continue practicing physical distancing with those outside of your home/social bubble, and appropriate hand hygiene.

 Most kids’ fishing rods come with monofilament, however braided line helps with castability and sensitivity.
 According to Clapp, this simple switch means that kids won’t fight with their equipment and will be more likely to enjoy their fishing experience.

 6. Keep a PFD on young anglers who cannot swim.

 Even when casting off a doc or a pier a PFD shouldn’t be forgotten.
 Remember that everyone in a boat or canoe must have a PFD on at all times.

 7. Easy-to-catch species rarely require more than a hook, a bobber and bait.

 Clapp suggests this set-up to help you child keep their line tight if you don’t have a bobber: Set up a drop shot rig with a weight below the hook, which keeps the hook readily available for the fish.
-Tie the hook as you would normally do but make a longer tag end, which you tie a small weight to.
+Tie the hook as you would normally do but make a longer tag end, where you tie on a small weight.